rartych/Commonalities/documentation/API-design-guidelines.md

 An error representation must not be different from the representation of any resource.
 A main error message is defined, with JSON structure with the following fields:
 - A field "`status`", which can be identified in the response as a standard code from a list of Hypertext Transfer Protocol (HTTP) response status codes.
 - A unique error "`code`", which can be identified and traced for more details.
 It must be human readable; therefore, it must not be a numeric code.
 In turn, to achieve a better location of the error, you can reference the value or field that is causing it, and include it in the message.
-- A detailed description of "`message`"
+- A detailed description in "`message`" - in English API specification, it can be changed in implementation if needed.

 A JSON error structure is proposed below: